Internship Farm Internship

 •Plan and advertise for events: plant sales, fundraisers, potlucks, etc.

-Skills Desired: We seek individuals interested in and eager to learn the process of taking food from seed to table.
-No previous gardening experience is necessary.
+Skills Desired: Applicants must be 21 or older.
+We seek individuals interested in and eager to learn the process of taking food from seed to table.
+No previous farming experience is necessary.
 We expect interns to be able and willing to work hard.
 Applicants should possess a strong work ethic, positive attitude, communication skills, problem-solving abilities, and be in good physical condition.
 We expect interns to be reliable, responsible and capable of self-directed work.
 Candidate must also be a team player, be flexible, and be willing to be involved beyond garden work to occasionally help with programs and special events.
-A valid driver’s license and clean driving record are strongly preferred.
+A valid driver’s license and clean driving record are preferred.

-Education Opportunities: Build experience in organic gardening • Learn how to preserve produce • Take part in a local food system and participate in place-based learning • Gain experience providing food for yourself in a small garden plot • Meet local agriculture, horticulture, and herbal medicine experts • Create opportunities to connect children with gardens, food, and community • Develop community events • And more!
+Education Opportunities: Build experience in organic gardening • Learn how to preserve produce • Take part in a local food system and participate in place-based learning • Gain experience providing food for yourself in a small garden plot • Meet local agriculture, horticulture, and herbal medicine experts • Create opportunities to connect children with gardens, food, and community • Develop community events • Opportunity for peer leadership • And more!

 •Each intern will receive a stipend of $400/month.
 First and last month’s stipend will be pro-rated based on days worked.